 4.1.
 Modern Auction "Pros"

 The main benefits you'll enjoy when selling by modern auction are:

-- Very likely to sell.
-The best modern auction houses successfully sell approximately 85% of properties they take on.
+The best modern auction houses successfully sell approximately 80% of properties they take on.
 This means you have a very high chance of selling.
-By comparison estate agents tend to sell less than half of the properties they take on.
+By comparison estate agents tend to sell only around half of the properties they take on.

-- Speed.
-Secondly, it’s a quick sale.
+Secondly, selling through modern auction means a quick sale.
 It'll usually take 2-3 weeks to get onboarded into the auction.
 You should then expect to have sold when the auction concludes around 3-4 weeks later.
-Completion happens either 28 days or 58 days weeks after that, depending on how the auction was structured.
+Completion usually happens either 28 days or 58 days weeks after that, depending on how the auction was structured.

-- Certainty.
-Crucially, once you have a winning bidder (and if their bid exceeded your reserve price), you have a legally binding sale with them.
-They also pay a hefty reservation fee at this point.
-The result is that very few modern auction sales fall through.
-(As a point of comparison, when selling through an estate agency more like 30-40% of sales fall through after they've been agreed!)
+This means that far fewer modern auction sales fall through.
+(As a point of comparison, when selling through an estate agent more like 30% of house sales fall through after they've been agreed!)

 4.2.
 Modern Auction "Cons"

 What are the main disadvantages of selling at modern auction?

 For one, when going directly to a modern auction company some may charge an up-front "auction entry fee".
 This can sometimes be as high as £1,000.

 However, clients recommended to modern auction houses by Home Selling Expert will not have to pay this.
 It's worth reaching out to me for a referral if you're considering the modern auction route.
 Just complete the quiz above to get started.
 If auction looks like a fit, I'll connect you with our #1 leading modern auction house from your quiz results page.